Create stunning videos, add vfx, and color grade with ease using our powerful, high-end systems. Spend more time editing and less time waiting.

 What type of storage (solid state & hard drives) is best for video editing?

 One area which too many people overlook is the drive setup.
-When working on video you want to have a separate editing drive – keeping the access of those files isolated from the constant input that the operating system and applications have where they are installed.
-Solid-state drives are strongly recommended because of the speed and reliability that they offer are tempting, but that does have to be weighed against their cost.
-Traditional hard drives are much less expensive for the amount of storage space they provide, and for large file transfers or exporting completed projects can still be fast enough.
-Arrays of drives can also be employed if necessary for more size and speed.
-For rendering in particular it may be beneficial to use three drives: one of the OS/applications, one for source video, and one for the finished product.
+When working on video footage, you want to have a separate editing drive – keeping the access of those files isolated from the constant input that the operating system and applications have where they are installed.
+Solid-state drives are the standard now, and strongly recommended because of the speed and reliability that they offer.
+The fastest SSDs use NVMe for storage and PCI-Express to connect to the computer – but while those advanced technologies are tempting, they do have to be weighed against their cost.
+Traditional SATA SSDs can be much less expensive for the amount of storage space they provide, especially at larger capacities, and for large file transfers or exporting completed projects they are still more than fast enough.
+External Thunderbolt or network-based storage arrays can also be employed when massive amounts of space are needed.
+Regarding drive setup, particularly for rendering video, it may be beneficial to use three drives: one for the OS/applications, one for source video, and one for the finished product.
 Some applications also support cache drives, and having a dedicated drive for that is valuable.
-Archival of old projects and backups of work in progress are also important, but can generally be handled with external drives or network-attached storage.
+Archival of old projects and backups of work in progress is also important but can generally be handled with external drives or network-attached storage.

 Why Choose Puget Systems?